 - If you have a midfield three, I’d recommend going with a sitter, a supporter and a shuttler, as I described.

 - Try to start possession on the opposite side to the one you intend to overlap on.
 Also, achieve balance with your full-backs by allowing one to tuck inside, and cover when your team lose possession, and the other to swivel forward at will.
-Giving the former a defensive duty and the latter an attacking duty is advised.
+I advise giving the former a defensive duty and the latter an attacking duty.

 - Don’t expect every role to do what it says on the tin.
 Take the players starting position as the starting point, then conceptualise how the role affects the player in the context of your build-up.

 - Be careful with your striker role, or alternatively your roles if you play with more than one of them.
-Some of them, such as false nines and trequartista’s, are distinctly intended as playmakers first.
+Some of them, such as false nines and trequartista’s, are primarily playmakers.
 Without the right support, though, teammates will still continuously play balls ahead of them, for the opposition centre-backs to lap up.

 You haven’t said anything about team instructions?

 Team instructions have knock-on effects that you often don’t realise until you pause the game.
-For instance, my team are instructed to focus play down the left and I play with one striker.
+For instance, I play with one striker and my team focus play down the left.
 Off the ball, I often find my striker trying to find space down the left, to provide an out-ball option.
 Team instructions affect players’ positions, not just their decisions.